BackupTheBerlios/hjb-svn/trunk/docs/rst/delete-session.rst

 * is idempotent during the lifetime of the session's connection.
 Once deleted, subsequent requests to the same url are ignored.
-If the connection is no longer present, it returns a *404 Not Found* response.
+If the connection is no longer present, a *404 Not Found* response is sent back.

 .. _back to commands: ./command-list.html